andrew/ultimate-awesome/README.md

 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
 - [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [cybersources](https://github.com/bst04/cybersources) - A curated list of cybersecurity tools and resources.
+- [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.
 - [knowledge](https://github.com/f2e-awesome/knowledge) - 文档着重构建一个完整的「前端技术架构图谱」，方便 F2E(Front End Engineering又称FEE、F2E) 学习与进阶。.
 - [awesome-golang-security](https://github.com/guardrailsio/awesome-golang-security) - Awesome Golang Security resources 🕶🔐.
 - [google-apps-script-awesome-list](https://github.com/oshliaer/google-apps-script-awesome-list) - The usual list of links to interesting resources for Google Apps Script.
+- [awesome-interactive-journalism](https://github.com/wbkd/awesome-interactive-journalism) - A list of awesome interactive journalism projects.
 - [awesome-deepbio](https://github.com/gokceneraslan/awesome-deepbio) - A curated list of awesome deep learning applications in the field of computational biology.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
-- [awesome-interactive-journalism](https://github.com/wbkd/awesome-interactive-journalism) - A list of awesome interactive journalism projects.
 - [computer-book-list](https://github.com/Kalmaegi/computer-book-list) - 一个综合了豆瓣，goodreads综合评分的计算机书籍书单.
 - [awesome-static-website-services](https://github.com/agarrharr/awesome-static-website-services) - 📄 🛠 A curated list of awesome static websites services.
 - [awesome-foundation-agents](https://github.com/foundationagents/awesome-foundation-agents) - About Awesome things towards foundation agents.
 Papers / Repos / Blogs / .